 Although you take the Comprehensive Exam at the completion of coursework, you should begin preparing for this exam upon starting the program.
 To complete the exam, you are responsible for generating a reading list and four contextualizing paragraphs from which exam questions will be formulated.
 Given the scope of the Comprehensive Exam, the reading list should equally exemplify breadth and depth in the field.

-You will work with your Supervisory Committee chair to develop a Comprehensive Exam reading list around four themes central to the theory and practice of professional communication:
+You will work with your Supervisory Committee chair to develop a Comprehensive Exam reading list around four themes central to the technical communication and rhetoric: